TomasCDG/TomasCDG/README.md

 - 📄 Know about my experiences [I studied environmental engineering before becoming a data scientist, If you have an environmental ML project going on, ask me!](I studied environmental engineering before becoming a data scientist, If you have an environmental ML project going on, ask me!)

-- ⚡ Fun fact **I'm always teaching instead of coding nowadays, so I barely commit anything, sorry!**
+- ⚡ Fun fact **I'm always teaching instead of coding nowadays, so I barely commit anything, sorry!**:moustache:

 <h3 align="left">Connect with me:</h3>
 <p align="left">